Chart Color Schemes

 Yeronga displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 The dwelling structure in Yeronga, as per the latest Census, consisted of 46.8% houses and 53.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 47.7% houses and 52.3% other dwellings.
-Home ownership in Yeronga was at 25.5%, with the rest being mortgaged (31.8%) or rented (42.7%).
+This compares to Brisbane metro's 47.7% houses and 52.3% other dwellings.
+Home ownership in Yeronga was at 25.5%, with the rest of dwellings either mortgaged (31.8%) or rented (42.7%).
 The median monthly mortgage repayment in the area was $2,167, higher than Brisbane metro's average of $2,100.
 The median weekly rent figure in Yeronga was $380, compared to Brisbane metro's $390.
-Nationally, Yeronga's mortgage repayments are significantly higher than the Australian average of $1,863, while rents exceed the national figure of $375.
+Nationally, Yeronga's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing